tenzir/tenzir/web/blog/parquet-and-feather-enabling-open-investigations/index.md

 Parquet enters the picture.
 As a vendor-agnostic storage format for structured and nested data, it decouples storage from analytics.
-This is where SIEM monoliths fail: they offer a single black box that tightly couples data acquision and processing capabilities.
+This is where SIEM monoliths fail: they offer a single black box that tightly couples data acquisition and processing capabilities.
 Providing a thin "open" API is not really open, as it prevents high-bandwidth data access that is needed for advanced analytics workloads.